SALT Visits/Scholarships: Apply now!

 The envisioned scheme aims to

-Proposed projects: See the tables below for a list of available projects for research visits and scholarships/fellowships.
+Proposed projects: See the tables below for a list of potential projects for research visits and scholarships/fellowships.
 Researchers at any SALT partner institution may offer further project opportunities at any time.
-To add a project, hosts should send a brief CV, project abstract (max 250 words) and outline (max 1 page, see the examples below).
+To add a project, hosts should send in a project title and brief project description (see the examples below) to scholarshipsandvisits@salt.ac.za.
+Further information may be requested.
 To remove or make changes to a project listing, please also email scholarshipsandvisits@salt.ac.za.

 Selection/eligibility: The focus will be on SALT and SALT-related projects including instrumentation, activities linked to the Vera C. Rubin Observatory, optical-radio synergies, theory/computation, and/or data science.

-• Available funding, costs, and partner contributions will determine the number and duration of participant visits/(post)doctoral positions that can be supported.
+- Available funding, costs, and partner contributions will determine the number and duration of participant visits/positions that can be supported.

-• Partners will contribute to local costs, such as accommodation, visa costs etc., either directly or by leveraging existing funding instruments.
+- Partners should contribute to local costs, such as accommodation, visa costs etc., either directly or by leveraging existing funding instruments.

-How to apply: Participants should contact potential hosts directly to discuss the application (see available projects below).
+How to apply: Participants should contact potential hosts directly to discuss the application.
 It is recommended that this be done early as it is necessary to prepare the application.
+It is possible to apply for visits with SALT partners that are not currently listed here; please contact them directly to work out a project plan.

 A complete application will include:

-Deadline: All application materials should be submitted as a single pdf to scholarshipsandvisits@salt.ac.za by 30 April 2022.
+Current deadline: All application materials should be submitted as a single pdf to scholarshipsandvisits@salt.ac.za by 4 August 2023.

 Visits: